annk1995/search--app/README.md

 # SearchApp

-This project is used to find any github user annd showcase the work they have done.
+##Description
+This is a Github Search Web page that makes use of the github Api.
+One can search for a user using their username and for repositories.
+The landing page is a summary of my github account.

 ## Table of contents